Student Health Center

 Mon & Thurs: 1-4 p.m.

 Who can use the Student Health Center?

-All currently enrolled UWL or WTC students who've paid the Health Center Fee can use the Health Center.
-The Health Center Fee is automatically included in the tuition & fees statement for students registered for ≥1 UWL credit(s) or ≥6 WTC credits.
+All currently enrolled UWL or WTC students who've paid the Health Center User Fee can use the Health Center (students currently enrolled with ≥1 credits do NOT need to pay the SHC User Fee).
 Students should be prepared to show their UWL/WTC photo ID card before each Health Center appointment.

-The Health Center is not available to employees of UWL or WTC; to local community members, or non-enrolled partners/spouses/children/relatives of UWL or WTC students.
+The Health Center is not available to UWL or WTC employees, non-enrolled partners/spouses/children/relatives of UWL or WTC students, or local community members.

 How much does it cost to use the Student Health Center?